cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_08_users_app_and_db_by_helm.md

 ### Overall purpose:

-We provide a helm chart first for you to work with a bit more complex one compared to the helm exercise.
+Get experience with a bit more complex one compared to the helm exercise.
 Also it gives us an easy way to setup the user service without you having to write all the yamls again.

 ## The helm chart